rebleo/webProductionSpring2024/week02/README.md

  * responds to number 1.
 What did you learn?
 What suprised you?
 How has this map changed your thinking about the web?
  * links to a separate webpage that houses the above tutorial, and links back
  * Bonus: Using an external CSS style sheet linked in the < head >

+ Post a link to your live assignment02 [here](https://github.com/rebleo/webProductionSpring2024/wiki/Week-02)

+ * Bonus:
+ Once your F&M site is live post a link to it by your name on the home page of our [wiki](https://github.com/rebleo/webProductionSpring2024/wiki).